Henry Santos: Friends & Legends, Karaoke albums, and Aventura reunion tour (2019–2021)

-2.0, Urban Bolero, and final reunion with Aventura (2022–present)
+2.0, Urban Bolero, and final reunion with Aventura (2022–2025)

 After the Inmortal Tour, Henry return to continue with his solo career and began working on his sixth studio album.
 On February 4, 2022, he released the bachata version of "Te Di" with Pavel Núñez as the album's first single.
 "Te Di" is originally a pop song by Pavel Núñez from his 2012 album Paso A Paso.
 On May 20, 2022, he released "Cuando Te Toco" with Bachata duo JFab and Paola Fabre.
 The music video was released on May 27, 2022, and currently has 2.2 million views on YouTube.

 In 2023, Henry Santos would start doing Bolero with an urban touch to it, thus calling it Urban Bolero.
 On March 17, 2023, he released the first single under this genre titled "Me Dejó".
 The music video was released on March 31, 2023.
 On May 26, 2023, he released "Nesesitaba Decirlo".
 On August 25, 2023, he released two versions of the single "La Excepción".
 One by himself, and a duet version with Dominican bachata singer Kiko Rodríguez.
 On October 6, 2023, he released the bachata single "No Soy Nada Sin Ti" with Frank Reyes.
 The music videos for both "La Excepción" and "No Soy Nada Sin Ti" are part of a series involving romance and boxing.
 "La Excepción" (solo version) was episode one while the one for the following single is episode 2.
 On February 27, 2024, he released the merengue single titled "Dominicano" ("Dominican"), with Dominican merengue band, Urbanda.
 The song was release to celebrate Dominican Independence Day.

 On February 25, 2024, Henry's cousin, Romeo, posted a social media story about something that he was going to post the next day.
 The next day, Henry, along with the other members of the group, posted a video that indicated that they were back.
 The following day, they announced dates for their tour, Cerrando Ciclos, which is considered the group's final tour.
 On April 2, 2024, they released their first single since 2021 and first bachata song since 2019, "Brindo Con Agua".
 It was released under Henry's record label Hustlehard Entertainment LLC.
 It is also the fifth song and first single from the group in which Henry is the lead vocalist.
 This is the second Aventura song to be featured in one of the members solo projects instead of an album by the group as it is the eighth and lead single for Henry's upcoming sixth studio album, 2.0.
-The album is set to release on May 31, 2024.
-Aventura have teased a possible group album, but nothing has been confirm, yet.
+The album is set to release on May 31, 2024.he tour started on the first of the same month as the album release.
+Henry continued touring with the group until their final show at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic, on January 5, 2025.